R21Digital/galactic-archives/README.md

 npm install axios cheerio dotenv
 ```

-You can also override the default wiki URL or output location by adding a `.env` file:
+You can also override the default wiki URL or output location.
+Copy `.env.example` to `.env` and update the values:

 ```bash
 WIKI_URL=https://swgr.org/wiki/special/activity/